aspose-words-cloud/aspose-words-cloud-php/README.md

 ## How to use the SDK?
 The complete source code is available in this repository folder.
 You can either directly use it in your project via source code or get [Packagist distribution](https://packagist.org/packages/aspose/words-sdk-php) (recommended).
 For more details, please visit our [documentation website](https://docs.aspose.cloud/display/wordscloud/Available+SDKs).

 [Tests](tests/Aspose/Words) contain various examples of using the SDK.
+Before you launch tests you have to download full repository with all SDKs here is a link [SDKs](https://github.com/asposecloud/Aspose.Words-Cloud).
+In full repository this project is available as a submodule.
-Please put your credentials into [Configuration](src/Aspose/Words/Configuration.php) before you launch the tests.
+Please put your credentials into [Configuration](src/Aspose/Words/Configuration.php).

 ## Dependencies
 - PHP 5.6 or later